Worplesdon: Governance

-Landmarks and amenities
+Landmarks

 Whitmoor Common

 A large common is at the heart of the parish that has mixed landscapes of heather, copses of woodland, grasslands and bracken.

-Clustered around the village centre and its lightly developed localities are heavily wooded commons, managed by Surrey Wildlife Trust, including Broadstreet & Backside Commons, Stringer's Common, Littlefield Common, Whitmoor/Whitmore Common, Jordan Hill, Rickford Common, and Chitty's Common, and occasionally, Whitmoor Common is a collective term for them all.
+Clustered around the village centre and its lightly developed localities are heavily wooded commons, managed by Surrey Wildlife Trust, including Broadstreet & Backside Commons, Stringer's Common, Littlefield Common, Whitmoor/Whitmore Common, Jordan Hill, Rickford Common and Chitty's Common.

 Memorial hall and recreational grounds

 Worplesdon is served by the Worplesdon Memorial Hall, built in 1922 to recall those who died in World War I; it and the adjacent recreation grounds are managed by trustees representing the donors and the Parish Council.
-A caretaker lives nearby.
-Beside the Hall are a playground and tennis and cricket facilities.
-There are a large events room, a meeting room, and the Sidney Sime Memorial Gallery.
+Beside the Hall are a playground, and tennis and cricket facilities.
+There are a large events room, a meeting room and the Sidney Sime Memorial Gallery.